-The School EOP provides guidelines and procedures for dealing with existing and potential school incidents.
+This Emergency Operations Plan (EOP) addresses La Belle Aire Elementary planned response to extraordinary emergency situations associated with all hazards including natural disasters, technological emergencies and biological incidents.
+EOP provides guidelines and procedures for dealing with existing and potential school incidents.
 The plan outlines the expectations of school staff and students as well as providing authority for personnel to enact the plan, in whole or in part, in the event of an emergency affecting the school community.
-The plan discusses internal and external communications; training and sustainability; authority and references as defined by local, state, and federal government mandates and actions the school will use to prepare for, mitigate, respond to and recover from school emergencies.
+The plan discusses internal and external communications; training and sustainability; authority and references as defined by local, state, and federal government mandates and actions the school will use to prepare for, mitigate, respond to and recover from District emergencies.